-Services for Sickness and Injury-related diagnostic purposes, received on an outpatient basis at a Hospital or Alternate Facility or in a Physician's office include:
+Services for Sickness and Injury-related diagnostic purposes, received on an outpatient basis at a Hospital or Alternate Facility include:

 - Lab and radiology/X-ray. - Mammography.

 - The facility charge and the charge for supplies and equipment. - Physician services for radiologists, anesthesiologists and pathologists.
 Physician services for radiologists, anesthesiologists and pathologists.
 (Benefits for other Physician services are described under Physician Fees for Surgical and Medical Services.) - Presumptive Drug Tests and Definitive Drug Tests.